mauer/xmidictrl/docker/README.md

 3. `make`

-During the very first invocation this can take several minutes as the two(!) involved Docker images are downloaded for the first time.
+During the very first invocation this can take several minutes as the involved Docker image is downloaded for the first time.
 Subsequent builds will run in a matter of seconds.

 Find results in

 - `build-lin`
-- `build-lin-bionic`
 - `build-mac`
 - `build-win`